-The Root chakra, known as the first chakra is the most is physical.
+The Root chakra, known as the first chakra is the most physical chakra.
 Any activity that makes us more aware of the body strengthens this chakra.

 Muldahara means the foundation.
 The word Muladhara comes from two Sanskrit words: Mula meaning “root” and Adhara, which means “support”.